Office of Innovation and Improvement, Department of Education.

 IV.
 Application and Submission Information

-3. Submission of Proprietary Information: Given the types of projects that may be proposed in applications for the Credit Enhancement program, your application may include business information that you consider proprietary.
+2. Submission of Proprietary Information: Given the types of projects that may be proposed in applications for the CMO grant competition, your application may include business information that you consider proprietary.
 In 34 CFR 5.11, we define “business information” and describe the process we use in determining whether any of that information is proprietary and, thus, protected from disclosure under Exemption 4 of the Freedom of Information Act (5 U.S.C.
 552, as amended).

 Because we plan to make successful applications available to the public, you may wish to request confidentiality of business information.

-6. Recommended Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-We recommend that you (1) limit the application narrative to 40 pages and (2) use the following standards:
+5. Recommended Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
+We recommend that you (1) limit the application narrative to no more than 60 pages and (2) use the following standards:

 - Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures, and graphs.